-Instead Jesus told them to obey what they knew and that more would be revealed by the Spirit after their obedience.
-It might seem backwards, but faith without works is dead (James 2:14-26) and salvation is a gift from God:
+Instead, Jesus told them to obey what they knew and that more would be revealed by the Spirit after their obedience.
+It might seem backward, but faith without works is dead (James 2:14-26) and salvation is a gift from God:

 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast.
 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:8-10)

 That is not to say that the Scripture is unprofitable, it most certainly is profitable to a believer.
 It is “through faith in Jesus Christ” (Hebrews 2:3-15) that Scripture is able to make us “wise for salvation” and only through this truth of faith can we ever understand.

 Book knowledge is not the same as correct understanding and those who opposed Jesus most vehemently had a great knowledge of Scripture.
 In fact, it was because of their own understanding of Scripture (and dogmatic literalism) that they rejected Jesus.

 The truth of Jesus is something more than mere book knowledge, it is more than religious devotion to the study of a text or a theological proposition.
 The truth of Jesus is something more profound and powerful than words on a page.
 It is a spiritual reality that goes far deeper than fallible human knowledge or our finite ability to understand.